randr000/tax_llm_node_api_gateway/README.md

     "msg": "Rating sent successfully."
 }
 ```
-Sample response object if hashKey was not in store:
+Sample response object if hashKey was not in key-value database:
 ```js
 {
     "msg": "Incorrect hash sent with rating.
 Failed to send rating.",